lives in the kauri forest leaf litter

 - Main Threats

-- Habitat loss from kauri forest clearance and dieback disease (Phytophthora agathidicida).
-Climate change reducing forest floor moisture.
-Predation from rats and pigs.
+- Habitat loss from kauri forest clearance and dieback disease caused by Phytophthora agathidicida.
+Climate change reducing forest floor moisture levels.
+Predation from introduced rats and pigs.

 - Population

-- Belonging to the primitive ghost moth family, these moths are part of a lineage that dates back millions of years.
-They are localised to the northern forests where the environment remains consistently damp.
+- Belonging to the primitive ghost moth family, these moths are part of a lineage dating back millions of years.
+They are localised to northern forests where the environment remains consistently damp and undisturbed.

 - Conservation Status

-Currently classified as at risk and declining, the kauri snail moth is a primary indicator of the unseen community that underpins the health of the kauri forest.
-Protecting these ancient aviators means acknowledging the subterranean stealth required to maintain the delicate balance of the forest floor.
-They serve as a vital link in the energy cycles of the Northland bush, proving that the true story of the forest is not just about the giant trees, but the unseen ancients working together in the dark.
-To encounter a ghost moth as it thrums through the humid air of a kauri stand is to witness a survivor that has mastered the art of deep-time endurance.
+They serve as a vital link in the energy cycles of the Northland bush.
+Protecting them means acknowledging the subterranean stealth required to maintain the delicate balance of the forest floor.
+The true story of the forest is not just about giant trees.
+It is about unseen ancients working together in the dark.
+To encounter one thrumming through humid air is to witness a survivor.
+It has mastered the art of deep-time endurance.